Updated January 2019

 both facing forward

 Here’s the big thing about the City Select: it’s very lonnnng, which makes it incredibly roomy for your twins.
 The downside is that it’s a little harder to steer, and if you live in a hilly area it can really get away from you (meaning, the front wheels will start pulling you downhill when you are turning, especially as your twins get older and heavier).
 For this reason, I don’t recommend this stroller for people who live in the hills.

 At the time I was demo’ing this stroller, we lived in Piedmont, CA, which is VERY hilly.
 It didn’t work well for me.
 Now, we live in a flat area and I think it would have been ideal.

 Also, because of the front-heavy nature of this stroller, it’s harder (than most) to pop it up onto curbs and such, so consider these factors carefully when looking at this stroller.

 Also note that you have to take the front seat off to fold the stroller (but not the rear one).
 Hence, it’s a little more cumbersome to fold than, say, a side-by-side.

 *This stroller is not meant for running or jogging, despite the name.

 My demo video is below.
-Mind you – this is for the 2014 model, but not a lot has changed.
+Mind you – this is for an older model, but not a lot has changed.